railwayapp/docs/src/pages/diagnose/webhooks.md

 At this point, the Discord Muxer will identify the URL and change the payload to accommodate the Discord integration.
 You can see this if you expand the payload preview panel.

 You are now done!
-When your project deploys again, that Discord channel will get updates on the deploy!
+When your project deploys again, that Discord channel will get updates on the deployment!

 ## Setting up a webhook for Slack